justsvykas/AB_testing_projects/README.md

 - Recommendation: Stay with the control version (gate at level 30) as the experiment version showed negative impact on 7-day retention.

 # Installation
 Below is the process to install this project on your local machine.
 However, there is **game_design.html** and **marketing_campaign.html** files in the root of the project that can be used to view the analysis without installing the project.
+Just download the files and open them in your browser.

 This analysis is structured to be easily continued by another developer, with dependency management handled via the Poetry library.
 It follows consistent coding standards, enforced using Ruff for linting.
 To further ease distribution, this project is packaged for ease of use.